NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-8-the-mrsa-case-study.md

 ![](images/binder.png){ width=700px }

-What will happen now it that:
+What will happen now is that:

 * Binder detects the `environment.yml` file in the root of the repo.
   Binder then builds a _Docker image_ based on the file.
 This might take